Congress questions Texas officials about power grid failure

 Renewables make up a growing share of the power supply in Texas.
 The head of a national electric-industry group said natural gas is vital as a bridge to a lower-carbon grid and for picking up slack when weather reduces output from wind and solar energy.

-“As a critical balancing resource, gas is the fuel that keeps the lights on,” said John Robb, president of the North American Electric Reliability Corporation.
+“As a critical balancing resource, gas is the fuel that keeps the lights on,” said Jim Robb, president of the North American Electric Reliability Corporation.

 After outages in February 2011, Robb’s group recommended that Texas power plants needed better protection against winter storms.
 Those upgrades weren’t made, and Robb said Wednesday that the natural gas system needs to be better prepared.
 His group is conducting its own review of last month’s outages.

-Note: This story was first published on March 24, 2021.
-It was updated on March 25, 2021, to correct the name of the president of the North American Electric Reliability Corporation.
-He is Jim Robb, not John Robb.